History of the Jews in Latin America and the Caribbean: Cuba

 Jews have lived on the island of Cuba for centuries.
 Some Cubans trace Jewish ancestry to crypto-Jews, called Marranos, who fled the Spanish Inquisition.
 Early colonists generally married native women and few of their descendants, after centuries of residence, practice Judaism today.
 There was significant Jewish immigration to Cuba in the first half of the 20th century, as noted in other countries of Latin America.
+During the Nazi period, Cuba also became a temporary refuge for European Jewish refugees.
+According to the American Jewish Joint Distribution Committee, most of the 12,000 refugees who arrived in Cuba between 1938 and 1944 received assistance through the local Joint Relief Committee.
+JDC-supported programs included relief for refugee children and loans that helped skilled refugees establish businesses, including a diamond plant established by Dutch and Belgian Jews in Havana that employed both refugees and local workers.
 During this time, Beth Shalom Temple in Havana was constructed and became the most prominent Latin American Jewish synagogue.
 There were 15,000 Jews in Cuba in 1959, but many Jewish businessmen and professionals left Cuba for the United States after the Cuban revolution, fearing class persecution under the Communists.

 In the early 1990s, Operation Cigar was launched, and in the period of five years, more than 400 Cuban Jews secretly immigrated to Israel.
 In February 2007 The New York Times estimated that about 1,500 Jews live in Cuba, most of them (about 1,000) in Havana.
 Beth Shalom Temple is an active synagogue that serves many Cuban Jews.